 Except for spouses, children and parents of U.S. citizens who are deemed “immediate relatives”, all other categories of relatives are subject to a numerically-limited preference system.

 “Very professional law firm.
 We had a difficult issue and Mr. Shusterman’s office got right onto the case and resolved the issue with USCIS.
 Because of their efforts, me and my family were able to get our Legal Permanent Residency card.
 My suggestion to those trying to obtain employment based card.
-Don’t look for money saving attorney.
-They will cost you lot more in long run.
+Don’t look for a money saving attorney.
+They will cost you a lot more in long run.
 Go to a law firm which is professional and knowledgeable.
 It pays in the long term..”
 (More client reviews…)

 Skype Consultations Available!

-This page is divided into the following topics:
+Green Cards for Family Members is divided into the following topics:

 - Green Cards Through Marriage

 - Green Cards Through Adoption

 - Green Cards for Parents

 - Green Cards for Unmarried Sons/Daughters of US Citizens

 - Green Cards for Married Sons/Daughters of US Citizens